Make decadent, gourmet Valencia Orange Hot Chocolate from scratch in under 10 minutes! This easy recipe makes 2 servings, and is packed with flavor!

 However you enjoy your Valencia orange hot chocolate served – plain or fancy, definitely top it with some sweetened whipped cream (or marshmallows)!
 That simple addition, alone, will make every sip of this delicious hot drink even better!

 Hope you enjoy this delicious Valencia orange hot chocolate!
 It absolutely was a warming treat on a cold winter day, let me tell you!
+If you enjoy hot chocolate, be sure to check out my post detailing how to make Hot Cocoa Bombs!
 I really think you will enjoy this decadent beverage.
 Hope you have a great day!

 Interested In More Recipes?